Canceling Private Mortgage Insurance

-At the point you determine you've reached 20 percent equity in your home, you can begin the process of canceling your Private Mortgage Insurance.
-You will need to notify your mortgage lender that you want to cancel PMI payments.
-Next, you will be required to submit documentation that you are eligible to cancel.
-A state certified appraisal documented on the appropriate form (URAR-1004 - Uniform Residential Appraisal Report) is all the proof you need � and your lender will probably request one before they agree to cancel.
+When you think you've reached 20 percent equity in your home, you can start the process of getting PMI out of your budget.
+Contact the lender to ask for cancellation of your PMI.
+Then you will be required to verify that you are eligible to cancel.
+A state certified appraisal using the appropriate form (URAR-1004 - Uniform Residential Appraisal Report) is the best proof there is � and most lending institutions will require one before they agree to cancel.

 Universal Lending Services, Inc. can help find out if you can eliminate your PMI.
 Give us a call: (337) 264-9990.